MG977/GIS4schools-RS/_build/html/_sources/rs_fundamentals.rst.txt

 	- The Green channel,
 	- The Red channel.

-	But satellites allow extending our visual perception to many more “colours”, even in NEAR INFRARED and SHORT-WAVE INFRARED where our eyes are blind!
+	But satellites allow extending our visual perception to many more “colours”, even to wavelengths  where our eyes are blind!

 .. hint:: **Small activity** |br|
 	To see the colour channels (the satellite spectral bands), try `RGB channels splitter <https://www.dcode.fr/rgb-channels>`_ with a photo taken with your smartphone! (:numref:`Fig8_SAT`) |br|